menicgiulia/NetMedPy/README.md

   cd NetMedPy-main
   ```

-4. Installing the necessary dependencies:
+#### C.2) Install neccesary dependencies

-##### Option A: working with Conda
+#### Option A: Dedicated Conda Environment

 Working with Conda is recommended, but it is not essential.
 If you choose to work with Conda, these are the steps you need to take:

-- Ensure you have Conda installed.
+1. Ensure you have Conda installed.

-- Create a new conda environment with the `environment.yml` file:
+2. Create a new conda environment with the `environment.yml` file:

   ```bash
   conda env create -f environment.yml
   ```

-- Activate your new conda environment:
+3. Activate your new conda environment:

   ```bash
   conda activate netmedpy_environment